The Monomyth as Creative-Problem-Solving (or, CPS)

 (2) the act of biological creativity – or, Life, itself.

-– So, it is perhaps indeed `how Creativity happens’, namely both biological – and cultural – Creativity.
+– So, the monomyth is perhaps indeed an algorithm (recipe, series of steps to achieve a goal) for `How Creativity happens’, namely both biological – and cultural – Creativity.

-Then again it is perhaps important to note (just with specific regard to this particular research project) – not all of the top 20 RoI films are `night journey’ narratives (though some are), and I contend – almost all of them are inverse-night-journey narratives, (e.g. `Villain Triumphant’ stories).
+Then again – it is perhaps important to note (just with specific regard to this particular PhD research project on movie creativity) – not all of the top 20 RoI films are `night journey’ narratives (though – some are!), and I contend – almost all of them are inverse-night-journey narratives, (e.g. `Villain Triumphant’ stories).

-Also, for more – perhaps also read my post on the holonic structure of the meme.
+Also, for more – perhaps also read my post on the holon/parton structure of the meme.

 Or you can read a book chapter on it, here: